October Health – 2025 Report

 • Strained relationships due to irritability or withdrawal

-• Reduced ability to enjoy leisure activities or social interactions
+• Reduced ability to enjoy activities or hobbies

 Impact on the Namibia Economy